athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Floating Flamethrower.md

     desc: "passive "

   - name: "Routine"
     desc: "(3 actions) The trap loses 1 action per turn per successful check to disable.
-The floating flamethrower uses its first action to release a gout of flame in a 15-foot cone that deals 4d6 + 4 fire damage (DC 40 Reflex check save), its second action to fly in a U-shape in a random direction, and its third action to release another gout of flame."
+The floating flamethrower uses its first action to release a gout of flame in a @Template[cone|distance:15] that deals 4d6+4 fire damage (DC 40 Reflex check save), its second action to fly in a U-shape in a random direction, and its third action to release another gout of flame."

 ```